Holding ourselves to the highest ethical standards

-Novartis is committed to building and maintaining a culture of integrity.
+Novartis is committed to the highest ethical standards and are taking necessary steps to enable associates to do what’s right.
 Our culture is built around a Code of Conduct, which is a fundamental part of the terms of employment for all associates of Novartis Group companies.
 All associates receive copies when they join the Novartis Group and are held accountable to its contents.
 It has been translated into 18 languages and has been adopted by local boards.

 The Code contains our principles and expectations for ethical business conduct that help guide our associates in making the right decisions when they encounter difficult situations or ethical dilemmas during the course of their work.

 The Code of Conduct is organized around our commitment to meet the expectations of our five key stakeholder groups: our patients, associates, shareholders, healthcare partners and society at large.
 It is based on five core principles:

 We are committed to outstanding and sustainable performance with integrity

 We strive to be a trusted healthcare partner